 Parliament’s crucial vote has been scheduled for Tuesday January 15, 2019.
 If the deal is not ratified, new general elections or other rumored moves won’t be far behind.
 However, no matter what transpires in the weeks after the decision, it will not alter the overall reality of what’s ahead for the British Isles and for others.

 The Bible foretold the British people’s rise and fall and the reason for it.
-Read Brian Orchard’s January 11, 2018 Update to see how the present situation in the UK fits with biblical prophecies.
+Read Brian Orchard’s January 11, 2019 Blog to see how the present situation in the UK fits with biblical prophecies.

 Photo Credits: Brexit Graphic, License: CC Zero; Brexiteers by David Holt, License: CC BY 2.0; Irish Sinn Féin photo, License: CC BY 2.0; Empire Map, License: CC Zero.